 To test your blood glucose, the middle or ring finger is highly recommended to use by the World Health Organisation.

-The centre or ring finger is the second or third fingers and should be tested along the edges on your hand which is less painful than the tips.
+The center or ring finger is the second or third finger and should be tested along the edges of your hand which is less painful than the tips.

 What is the highest blood sugar level that is safe?

 An average person has a normal glucose range of 70 – 105 mg/dl in a fasting state and 140mg/dl after eating.

 Diabetes patient with a right glucose level has 100mg/dl or less while fasting and 180mg/dl 2 hours after eating and for a diabetes patient with higher glucose level or hypoglycemia, the glucose level ranges from 200 – 400 mg/dl.